isangil/deims-luquillo-custom/README.md

 * ` );`

+###Other caveats:

+-You will need to visit Structure->Blocks, and place the disabled "view: front-page-slideshow" in the header area of the Deims Theme.

+-You may need to visit the core migrations at profiles/deims/modules/custom/deims-d6-migrate and modify the source vocabulary IDs for the core areas (vid=6) and LTER controlled (vid=8), in file luquillo.migrate.inc look for lines like
+* `'source_vocabulary' => '6',`

 For more documentation on this customizations visit the blogs at http://lno.lternet.edu/blog/6 and look for DEIMS Migrations

 For DEIMS help, visit the DEIMS project page at drupal.org, read the papers in databits.lternet.edu or contact us.